FREQUENTLY ASKED QUESTIONS

 What is an SBC?

 A formulary is a list of the medications that your insurance covers.
-It’s important to check the formulary prior to purchasing you plan to ensure you have coverage for your medications.
+It’s important to check the formulary prior to purchasing your plan to ensure you have the proper coverage for your medications.

 What is an HSA?

-Covered California is the state exchange for California where you can purchase health insurance, receive tax credit and subsidy if eligible.
+Covered CA is the state exchange for California where you can purchase health insurance, receive tax credit and subsidy, if eligible.

 Do you have a question that’s not answered above?
-Call us at (760) 727-9000 or click the ‘contact us now’ button below.
-We will answer your questions promptly.
+Call us at (760) 727-9000 or fill out our Contact Us form and we will answer your questions promptly.